 This results in bursitis and/or tendinopathy (sometimes called tendonitis).
-Any sport or activity which puts repeated stresses on the inside of the knee puts you at risk of pes anserine bursitis or tendon injury.
+Any sport or activity which puts repeated stress on the inside of the knee puts you at risk of pes anserine bursitis or tendon injury.

-The word tendinopathy is probably a more accurate term as it describes degeneration of the tendon rather than specific acute inflammation.
+The word tendinopathy is probably a more accurate term as it describes the degeneration of the tendon rather than specific acute inflammation.
 Tendonitis refers to acute inflammation (itis means inflammation).

 Treatment of pes anserine tendinopathy

-The aim of treatment is to treat the symptoms of pain and inflammation, as well as identifying and correcting any potential causes of the tendon or bursa inflammation.
+The aim of treatment is to treat the symptoms of pain and inflammation, as well as identify and correct any potential causes of the tendon or bursa inflammation.